 The estate agent will want to be advised as to your solicitor's details (ensure that the lawyers are on the bank’s approved list).
 Contact Skipton or the broker and complete any outstanding forms.
 Skipton will sellect a valuer who will get in touch with the estate agent or owners to schedule an appointment.
 Once carried out (assuming no problems) it takes on average a fortnight to receive the mortgage offer.
 Skipton will issue the offer to you and your solicitors.
 The legal work will then take it’s course according the nature and complexity of the conveyancing in High Peak.

-Despite weeks of looking the Title Certificate and documents to our home are lost.
-The solicitors who dealt with the conveyancing in High Peak 5 years ago have long since closed.
-Will I be able to sell the house?
+Despite weeks of looking the Title Certificate and documents to our property are lost.
+The conveyancers who handled the conveyancing in High Peak 10 years ago no longer exist.
+What are my options?

-As long as you have a registered title the details of your ownership will be held by the Land Registry with a Title Number.
-It is easy to carry out a search at the Land Registry, locate your property and order current copies of the Registered Entries for less than a fiver.
-If the title is Leasehold then the Land Registry will usually retain a file duplicate of the Registered Lease and again, a copy can be obtained for £20 inclusive of VAT.
+Assuming the title is registered the details of your ownership will be held by HMLR under a Title Number.
+It is possible to execute a search at the Land Registry, locate your property and obtain current copies of the property title for less than a fiver.
+If the property is Leasehold then the Land Registry will usually hold a file copy of the Registered Lease and again, a copy can be retrieved for twenty pounds.